 If your organization is hosting an event which is open to the general public and is within a 25 mile radius of the Museum, one of our Peabody on the Road kits can be a great addition to your event!
-Our volunteers will engage visitors and answer questions about natural history, world cultures, and other Peabody Museum specialties.
+Our volunteers will engage visitors and answer questions about natural history, world cultures, and the Peabody Museum.
 Each kit contains more than 20 hands on specimens and artifacts for children and adults to touch and explore.

 Online requests for a Peabody On The Road kit must be received at least one month prior to the date of your event.
 Our kit will visit your event for a period of 2 to 3 hours, so if you have an all day event, please be sure to specifiy the hours you would like our kit to be present.
 We will confirm reservations once we have sufficient volunteers to staff the event.
 Please also indicate if you are flexible regarding the choice of kit.
 The Museum provides only the kit and the interpreters.
 A table and 2 chairs must be provided by you.
 A Peabody On The Road kit requires a minimum of one 8-foot table.

 To ask more about the program please contact the Peabody on the Road Program at email@example.com or (203) 432-3775.
 E-mail is strongly preferred and will generate a quicker response.